x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 # References
 Maybe there are things that I wasn't able to catch, or I didn't immediately see the implications.
-Also interesting points have been made in those resources, that are unrelated to the main topic of this article.
+Also, interesting points have been made in those resources, that are unrelated to the main topic of this article.
 Anyway, here is a list of very interesting material to dig into.